Newstead

 Newstead features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 62.9% of all households, including 24.7% couples with children, 26.3% couples without children, and 10.8% single parent families.
 Non-family households comprise the remaining 37.1%, with lone person households at 34.1% and group households making up 3.2%.
-The median household size is 2.3 people, which aligns with the average for the Rest of Tas.
+The median household size is 2.3 people, which matches the average for the Rest of Tas.

 Frequently Asked Questions - Households